pjs8574/Seige-Tech/README.md

 ----Blocks:

 Shawcrete -- concrete block for defense.
-Has all 4 tiers (partially implemented)
+Has all 4 tiers (fully implemented)

 Seitersonic Explosive -- TnT block that is similar to a breaching charge.
 Has a direcitonal explosion.
 Supposed to be more   powerful at breaking concrete.
-Has all 4 Tiers (Partially Implemented)
+Has all 4 Tiers (fully Implemented)

 Sandhog -- A tunneling explosive specifically for mining, silk touches all the blocks it drops.
 No effect on concrete or obsidian.
-Tier affects distence and size of the tunnel.
+Tier affects distence and size of the tunnel. (concept)

 ----Items:

-Netherite -- Crafting Material for Tier 2 items.
+Nethrecite -- Crafting Material for Tier 2 items.
 Made with Blaze Rod, Nether Quartz and Diamond, and Obsidian (done)

 Endrite -- Crafting material for Tier 3 items.
 Made with Endstone, Ender Eyes, and Netherite.(done)

 Astralium -- Crafting Material for Tier 4 items.
 Made with 4 Endrite and 4 Nethercite surrounding a Nether Star.(done)

 PandaNade -- throwable explosive.
-Has all 4 tiers, Less powerful than Seitersonic explosive at concrete penetration.
-(Partially Implemented)
+Has all 4 tiers, Less powerful than Seitersonic explosive at concrete penetration. (fully Implemented)

 Hunter's Compass  -- Compass that vaugey points in the direction of the nearest player that is NOT the player holding it.
 Each Tier adds a feature - such as a white list, or a vague amount of blocks distence instead of just direction.
 (Concept stage)